 For many years now, Microsoft has offered a system with Windows that allows you to take control of another machine.
 This has been invaluable for system admins that need to control servers and other Windows machines, without having to run around from office to office or site to site.
 Easy takeover of machines does come with risks.
 The protocol known as Remote Desktop Protocol (RDP) and the Remote Desktop Connection software that relies on it are often victims of simple attacks.
 These attacks have been on the rise in recent years and are extremely popular at the moment, as they are enticing for cyber criminals that seek to compromise the admins and machines that control whole organizations.

-How Remote Desktop Protocol at risk?
+How is Remote Desktop Protocol a security risk?

 RDP often uses a particular port that is easy to locate in a scan.
 And unfortunately, the default account username for an admin is often Administrator.
 While it’s no secret that having a poor password policy is not ideal, it’s worth reiterating here it can mean that hackers can try huge amounts of passwords before anyone is alerted or an account is locked out.